backgroundhero waves

 Our Commitment to Allowing You to Exercise Your Rights – Non-Discrimination

 If you exercise any of the rights explained in this Privacy Policy, we will continue to treat you fairly.
-If you exercise your rights under this Privacy Policy, you will not be treated differently than others.

 Changes to Our Privacy Policy

 We may revise or supplement this Privacy Policy from time to time.
-If we make any substantial changes in the way we use or share your Personal Information, we will notify you by posting a notice on our Website prior to the change becoming effective.
+If we make any substantial changes in the way we use or share your Personal Information, we will notify you by posting a notice on our Websites prior to the change becoming effective.
 We encourage you to refer to this Privacy Policy on an ongoing basis, so you understand our current privacy practices.

 Accessibility

-We are committed to ensuring that our communications are accessible to people with disabilities.
 To make accessibility-related requests or report barriers, please contact us at peopleservices@arrowheadpharma.com.

 Contact Us